cloudfoundry-community/bosh-vault/README.md

 ```

 You'll also need to generate a token for the config server to use that is tied to this policy, we recommend using a
-periodic token as bosh-vault will automatically refresh its token based on the renewal configuration property.
+periodic token as bosh-vault can be configured to automatically renew its token.

 ```
 vault token create -format=json -period=168h -policy=config-server -display-name=bosh-vault-config-server
 ```

 # Configuration
-The bosh-vault binary can be configured in a couple of ways: a configuration file or the environment.
-A configuration file
+The bosh-vault binary can be configured using a configuration file or environment variables.
+In the case where both are
+provided environment variables will override configuration file settings.

-can be passed using the flag: `-config` and passing a path to a JSON or YAML file of the form:
+A configuration file can be passed using the flag: `-config` and passing a path to a JSON or YAML file of the form:

 ```
 api:
-  address: 0.0.0.0:1337 (Where the config server should bind to)
+  address: 0.0.0.0:1337 (Binding for the config-server API)
-  draintimeout: 30 (How many seconds the config server should drain when shutting down)
+  draintimeout: 30 (How many seconds the config server should drain connections when shutting down)
 log:
-  level: ERROR
+  level: ERROR (ERROR | INFO | DEBUG)
 vault:
-  address: NO_DEFAULT
-  token: NO_DEFAULT
+  address: NO_DEFAULT (Address of a Vault server with KV2 mount available for config-server to use)
+  token: NO_DEFAULT (Token that allows data and metadata access on config-server's KV2 mount; periodic token suggested)
-  timeout: 30 (How many seconds we should wait when contacting Vault before timing out)
+  timeout: 30 (How many seconds to wait when contacting Vault before timing out)
-  mount: secret (The name of the KV mount in Vault)
+  mount: secret (The name of the KV2 mount in Vault)
   ca: NO_DEFAULT (Path to the CA to trust when connecting to Vault)
   skipverify: false (Whether or not to skip verifying TLS trust)
-  renewinterval: 3600 (How many seconds we should wait before renewing our vault token)
+  renewinterval: 3600 (How many seconds to wait before renewing the vault token)
 tls:
   cert: NO_DEFAULT (Path to the cert used to secure the config server api)
   key: NO_DEFUAULT (Path to the key used to secure the config server api)